hernesto27/SOA_Lab/SOA_Lab2/README.md

 - Be sure that the library **"juddi-uddi-client-1.0.0.jar"** is add.

 ---
-### 4. Discovering and Invoking External RESt Service Project
+### 4. Discovering and Invoking External REST Service Project

 - Exercise developed in the classroom.